Introduction to Bitcoin

 Blockchain technology is at the core of a majority of the cryptocurrencies that have come after bitcoin.
 It creates a shared public ledger in which each transaction is a block that is chained to the code.
 This creates a permanent record of each transaction that takes place.

-Private And Public Keys
+Bitcoin Is Transferred Using Private And Public Keys

 Bitcoin wallets contain a public and a private key.
 Together these allow the user to initiate and digitally sign a transaction.

 Bitcoins Are Mined By Miners

 To be able to undertsand Bitcoin and have a good introduction to how Bitcoin works you should know about Mining however if you're looking to invest in Bitcoin you may not be too bothered about how they came into existence, if that's the case you can skip this part.

 Miners are members of the bitcoin community.
 They independently verify and confirm transactions using high-speed computers.

 A user can only see the number of bitcoins and the results of the transactions done.
 The bitcoin network shares a public ledger that contains the records of every transaction processed on the network.